Ease of Use

 Two atomizers are better than one

-Vivant put two atomizers in the box, one Clapton and one double coil.
-That is better than a lot of vape pen companies that just include one atomizer, as we found on our O2VAPE Ceram-X review.
-However, the Clapton coil is pretty much useless as it will just fry through some concentrates, not producing a hit most people are looking for.
+Vivant put two atomizers in the box, one clapton and one double coil.
+That is better than a lot of vape pen companies that just include one atomizer, like we found on our O2VAPE Ceram-X review.
+However, the clapton coil is pretty much useless as it will just fry through some concentrates, not producing a hit most people are looking for.